e3o8o/triggerr/docs/03_development/UNIFIED_PROJECT_ROADMAP.md

 *   **Task 4: Implement Full Chat Service Logic**
     *   **Priority**: **MEDIUM**
     *   **Description**: The chat endpoints are currently mocks.
-This task involves integrating a real LLM client and building out the conversation management and chat-driven quote generation logic.
+This task involves implementing the full `ChatService` architecture as defined in `docs/03_development/03_CHAT_IMPLEMENTATION_PLAN.md`.
+    *   **Deliverables**:
+        1. Build the `llm-interface` and `deepseek-adapter` packages.
+        2. Implement the `ChatService` to orchestrate entity extraction and quote generation.
+        3. Implement the resilient frontend UI with both chat and structured form inputs.

 *   **Task 5: Implement Delegation Features**
     *   **Priority**: **MEDIUM**